Albert Camus: World War II, Resistance and Combat

 Camus took an active role in the underground resistance movement against the Germans during the French Occupation.
 Upon his arrival in Paris, he started working as a journalist and editor of the banned newspaper Combat.
-He continued writing for the paper after the liberation of France.
 Camus used a pseudonym for his Combat articles and used false ID cards to avoid being captured.
-During that period he composed four Lettres à un Ami Allemand (Letters to a German Friend), explaining why resistance was necessary.
+He continued writing for the paper after the liberation of France, composing almost daily editorials under his real name.
+During that period he composed four Lettres à un Ami Allemand ('Letters to a German Friend'), explaining why resistance was necessary.